Abs313a/omawrite/README.md

 ## Install

-Install the `omawrite` package from the Omarchy Package Repository.
-Omawrite is installed by default on new Omarchy installations from Quattro onward.

-To build and install this fork on an Arch-based system:
+Build and install this fork on an Arch-based system:

 ```sh
 git clone https://github.com/Abs313a/omawrite.git